 County of Los Angeles Telework Program

 Welcome to the Los Angeles County Telework Program (CTP).
-This award winning program represents an innovative workplace option which continues to contribute to the improvement of work quality, increased productivity, and achievement of air quality and traffic reduction goals.
+This program represents an innovative workplace option which continues to contribute to the improvement of work quality, increased productivity, and achievement of air quality and traffic reduction goals.
 The Telework program embraces the three Countywide Strategic plan goals.

 - Operational Effectiveness/Fiscal Sustainability